tsnellgrove/dark_castle3/doc/to_do.md

 			- IDEA: we want the designer to have confidence in what has happened
 			- IDEA: the line behind what is attemptable and what viloates game physics is blurry!
 			- IDEA: error order of operations also comes into play (e.g. "exit"); att always after err
+			- IDEA: need to think through what attempt would look like... what could it trigger?
+			- IDEA: balancing the freedom to trigger on anything vs. the cost of double checking w/ cond
+			- IDEA: there is no value in having attempt errors for debug commands
+			- IDEA: prep verbs - which have complex order of operations - get messy!!
+			- IDEA: for now, when in doubt, make an error unattemptable
 		- DONE: create attempt_err()
 			- DONE: create attempt_err() module
 			- DONE: create attmept_err() function